 Check out this Europe Destination Guide to help you plan your trip.

 The first thing you will want to keep in mind when backpacking on a budget is this trip is not going to be glamorous.
 There will be tough times where you're on rather terrible itineraries and stuck in the airport for the night, you won't be eating gourmet meals every night, and you will not be staying in fancy hotels.
 That being said, all the tough things you are going to deal with don't even compare to the amazing adventures and all the countries you're going to be able to see!
 Here are a few guidelines on how I was able to backpack through Europe on a budget:

 - Don't Forget About Buses And Trains

 - Check ALL Luggage Fees Before You Leave

 A weekend in NYC is going to be more expensive than a weekend in Idaho Falls, Idaho ... right?
 The same goes for cities and countries in Europe.
 There are some gorgeous countries that are amazing to visit, but not too friendly on the wallet.

 Our suggestion?
 Head to Eastern Europe.
-Places like Hungary, Slovenia, Poland, the Czech Republic, Ukraine and Russia.
-Hang out in places like Lativa, Lithuania, Estonia because they are way more budget friendly than Italy, France, England, Norway, Sweden, Iceland, and Switzerland.
+Places like Hungary, Slovenia, Poland, the Czech Republic, and Ukraine along with Lativa, Lithuania, and Estonia because they are way more budget friendly than Italy, France, England, Norway, Sweden, Iceland, and Switzerland.

 Another tip?
 Don't travel to countries on the euro.
 Lately, it's been similar exchange rate wise, meaning you'll be paying prices similar to what you'd pay at home for activities, excursions, and food.
 Other currencies that don't exchange well against the US dollar (historically) have been the British Pound and the Swiss Franc.